indexmod/indexmod-old/index.md

 title: Indexmod by Andrei Deinichenko
 layout: cover
 ---
-# This is a fashion and art chainpædia
+# is a Fashion and Art Chainpædia

+by Andrei Deinichenko indexmod@ya.ru

 [Selected pages](index) [All pages](all-pages)